BlockScope/plugins-for-blobs/README.md

 ## Unit Conversions

-The `uom-plugin` has an experimental unit conversion function.
+The `uom-plugin` has experimental unit conversions.

 ```haskell
 -- | Automatically convert a quantity with units @u@ so that its units